MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/catalog-catalogassignment.md

 ## Create Catalog and Catalog Assignments by editing solution files

 Within a solution file, you can edit the files to create catalogs and catalog assignments.

 Use the [SolutionPackager tool](/power-platform/alm/solution-packager-tool) to extract a solution into files that can be managed in source control.
 You can then edit the files.
 You can then use SolutionPackager to pack the extracted files back into a solution.
 More information: [Source control with solution files](/power-platform/alm/use-source-control-solution-files)

 > [!TIP]
-> Create some catalogs and catalog assignments with code in a solution, then export and extract the solution to see some examples.
+> Create some catalogs and catalog assignments in a solution, then export and extract the solution to see some examples.
 >
 > Make sure you are using the latest version of the [Microsoft.CrmSdk.CoreTools NuGet Package](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools)